Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

-# SPECIFICATION: AI Desktop Control Agent (2025–2026 Edition)
+# SPECIFICATION: AI Desktop Control Agent

 This system is a local, highly advanced AI desktop automation agent named **agent-sam**.
-It observes the screen natively, understands UI elements through vision-language processing, executes human-like actions, and learns workflows until the user goal is completed.
+It observes the screen natively, understands UI elements through vision-language processing, executes human-like actions, utilizes a Direct System Execution Layer for high-speed OS operations, and learns workflows until the user goal is completed.

 Inspired by cutting-edge architectures like Anthropic's Computer Use, Open Interpreter, and Qwen-Agent, this system is designed for absolute precision, safety, and self-correction.